How Leaders can Successfully Lead a Customer-first Strategy Adoption

 It states that people actually feel freer when they are given fewer choices.
 Have you never ended up walking out of a store without the purchase you had planned, because you had been faced with too many choices?
 I know I have – often!

 Retailers such as Aldi and Lidl present just one or two brands of each category they stock, in addition to their own brand.
-The branded products they do sell are almost always the cheapest offering the brand has, or one of their older versions that are no longer very popular.
+The branded products they do sell are almost always the cheapest offering the brand has or one of their older versions that are no longer very popular.
 And they are usually at the same price if not even higher than in normal supermarkets!

 More than fifteen years after the first research on which Schwartz based his theory was conducted, new studies have given some alternative perspectives on choice.
 They claim that large assortments are not always a bad thing.
-In the study by Gao & Simonson, they propose that there are many factors which were forgotten in Schwartz’s original study.
+In the study by Gao & Simonson, they propose that many factors were forgotten in Schwartz’s original study.

 You can read the full findings of this latest work in Neuromarketing.
 What I found of particular interest in this article, being the customer champion that I am, is that they conclude by saying that it all depends on understanding your customer – doesn’t everything?!
 Their summary findings state that: